 TIPS FOR WORK AND EDUCATION HISTORY

-- Use the work experience section to highlight specific outcomes or accomplishments.
+Use the work experience section to highlight specific outcomes or accomplishments

-- Use the education section to highlight your major and relevant coursework.
+Use the education section to highlight your major and relevant coursework

-- Use targeted keywords that are relevant to the field you're interested in.
+Use targeted keywords that are relevant to the field you're interested in

 List Your Skills

 To help you identify your best skills, start by exploring job descriptions for your dream position.
-Identify the skills exhibited by top professionals or valued by recruiters and hiring managers in your field.
-Then look at your resume.
+Identify the skills exhibited by top professionals or valued by recruiters and hiring managers in your field, then look at your resume.
 Connect the competencies you've already shown with those that are in demand.

 TIPS FOR LISTING SKILLS

-- Identify valuable skills by analyzing job listings.
+Identify valuable skills by analyzing job listings

-- If you have them, list skills that frequently appear in the jobs you apply for.
+If you have them, list skills that frequently appear in the jobs you apply for

-- Evaluate your resume for soft skills and list them along with hard, measurable skills.
+Evaluate your resume for soft skills and list them along with hard, measurable skills

 Like a reference letter, a LinkedIn recommendation provides written testimony of your skills, character, and accomplishments from someone in your network.
-Customize recommendation requests and remember to send thank you notes afterward.
+Customize recommendation requests and remember to send thank-you notes afterward.
 As your LinkedIn profile evolves, do not hesitate to update or remove recommendations to suit new goals.

-Using LinkedIn to Your Advantage
+6 Ways to Use LinkedIn to Your Advantage

 Post Compelling Statuses and Media

 Building relationships on LinkedIn starts with engaging other users.
 Post content that your network finds valuable.
-That can include interesting articles as well as updates on your endeavours.
+That can include interesting articles as well as updates on your endeavors.
 Stay active, but avoid clogging your connections' feeds with overactivity — aim for at least twice weekly and no more than once per day.